Season of Lent

 - When I abstain, I must remember the cost to earth by the large factory farms and the overuse of water.
 I must sorrow for the animals who are caged, space-restricted, and simply considered from the viewpoint of quantity and profit.
 I must not support progress that debilitates or extinguishes other lifeforms.

 - When I pray, I must stand in awe of a God who breathes life into me, who speaks to me through my sisters and brothers, and who amazes and silences me with the beauty of creation.
-I must welcome a God who belongs to all that exists.
+I must welcome a God who belongs to and is in all that exists.
 I must become conscious that all creation is sacred and calls me to prayer.
+When we pray, we must not adhere to old forms and old consciousness.
+Ilia Delio tells us that we must enter into and embrace mystery, seeking the God inside, We need to learn to let go in order to become.

 - When I make small acts of self-sacrifice I must see myself as interconnected, interdependent, and in relationship with earth community.
 After all, we are one global human family and my overindulgence, careless waste, and lack of care robs those who are poor and marginalized.
 I must become respectful and globally conscious.